rundeck/docs/docs/administration/cluster/loadbalancer/health-check.md

 ### Health Checks(3.3.4+)
 The web load balancer serving traffic to the Rundeck instance should be configured with a health check.

-The default path for unauthenticated health checks is /health.
+The path for unauthenticated health checks is `/health`.

 ```
 $host:$port/health